qsnjason/qsnjsclient/README.md

 		console.log(msg);
 	});

-QSN Client caches and will return the latest 300 BBS messages in an array object.
+The client caches and will return the latest 300 BBS messages in an array object.

 	console.log(qsn.getBBS());